front-commerce/developers.front-commerce.com/source/_posts/front-commerce-2.5.md

 - Defined titles for all User account pages
 - Payline payment method for Magento 1 (in early preview, will be production ready in 2.6)
 - Added performant image `sizes` and `priority` properties on the default theme
-- Optimized fonts performance in Chocolatine
+- Optimized fonts performance in theme Chocolatine
 - Added code samples on new projects home page to improve the onboarding process
 - Displayed multiple buttons consistently for order actions
 - Reduced the ElasticSearch timeout to ensure that Front-Commerce fallback mechanism can serve a response to Visitors when the ES server does not respond
 - Fixed delayed closing and toggle callback for the Dropdown component
 - Fixed an issue with server modules on Windows environments
-- Fixed a broken "Wishlist" link in Chocolatine's drawer
+- Fixed a broken "Wishlist" link in theme Chocolatine's drawer
 - Fixed the redirection after login in the default theme, to honor the `redirectTo` parameter

 <hr />